Fantastic Four (2015 film): Music

+Release

 Marketing

 The cast of Fantastic Four, including Miles Teller, Kate Mara, Michael B. Jordan, Jamie Bell and Toby Kebbell at the 2015 San Diego Comic-Con to promote the film.

 The teaser trailer for Fantastic Four was released in January 2015 to a generally positive response.
 Graeme McMillan of The Hollywood Reporter gave the trailer a positive review, calling it a "surprisingly strong step in the right direction for a faithful adaptation of an often-problematic property."
 Abraham Riesman of New Yorks Vulture also responded to the trailer positively, saying that the film "could be the most innovative and tonally unique marquee superhero movie."
 However, correspondents for Newsarama noted that there was "nothing" in the trailer to characterize it as being based on the Fantastic Four, feeling it could have easily been a substitute for similar science fiction films such as 2014's Interstellar.
 The trailer became the most-watched trailer in 20th Century Fox's history, surpassing the previous record-holder, 2014's X-Men: Days of Future Past.

 The second trailer for the film was released in April 2015.
 Sean O'Connell of CinemaBlend called the trailer "amazing" and said that it "does a much better job of setting up everyone's roles."
 Drew McWeeny of HitFix said the film "looks like it was approached with serious intent" and that the scale "feels positively intimate."
 In the same month, the cast attended CinemaCon to present footage from the film, which also generated positive reviews.

-Release
+Theatrical

 The world premiere of Fantastic Four was at Williamsburg Cinemas in New York City on August 4, 2015.
 It was released in North America on August 7, 2015, on 3,995 screens.
 In December 2012, it was scheduled for March 6, 2015 release, which was changed in November 2013 to June 19, 2015, before settling on its final date of August 7, 2015.